 If you plan your words of affirmation in advance, even better.
 They’ll be ready for you in difficult situations.

 Practicing the Pause

-Like all forms of mindfulness, the more often you practice the pause, the better you’ll get at using it to improve how you communicate with others, and in turn, how you feel about yourself.
+Like all forms of mindfulness, the more often you practice the pause, the better you’ll get at using it to improve how you communicate with others.
+In turn, you’ll improve your confidence with communicating in any situation and boost how you feel about yourself.

-Next time you’re in a heated situation—whether it’s a job interview, a team meeting, an argument, or an emotionally charged conversation—how will you use the power of the pause to guide you?
+So the next time you’re in a heated situation — whether it’s a job interview, a team meeting, an argument, or an emotionally charged conversation — use the power of the pause to guide you.

 I’m an award-winning life coach, empowerment speaker, author, and inclusion expert dedicated to helping you live your best life.

 Be the first to learn about my new authenticity and empowerment goodies and get them straight to your inbox.